 I want the world my girls will inherit to be clean and healthy.
 One party works to promote conservation, a clean environment, and green energy; the other party does not.
 One party addresses global climate change head-on; the other denies its very existence.

 I want the world my girls will inherit to be peaceful and connected.
-One party’s candidate has worked to end end two wars and strengthen an international coalition of allies, while the other party’s candidate practically gave that policy his blessing during the third debate.
+One party’s candidate has worked to end end two wars and strengthen an international coalition of allies; the other party’s candidate repeatedly endorsed those policies during the third debate.

 I want the best future possible for the Ladybug and the Butterfly, and only one party offered that.